samboy/MaraDNS/tools/ej/README.md

 BODYFLAGS: Flags given to the BODY tag when this document is translated
            to HTML

-meta HTTP-EQUIV="Content-Type" CONTENT="text/html; charset=XXX": Mandatory;
+meta HTTP-EQUIV="Content-Type" CONTENT="text/html; charset=utf-8": Mandatory;
-XXX is the character set this document is encoded in
+all documents must be encoded as utf-8 documents.

 Tags to put in the body of the document: